-2021-22, using the same funding methods, 9 data categorisations and definitions as have applied in determining the initial allocations.
+2022-23 (HESF22) survey.9 This applies to providers that did not have higher education provision recognised for OfS funding purposes in 2021-22.
+Where this is the case, the OfS will recalculate and adjust those allocations to reflect a provider's actual student numbers in 2022-23, using the same funding methods,10 data categorisations and definitions as have applied in determining the initial allocations.
 Where this recalculation results in a reduction to grant, the OfS will invite the provider to submit an appeal for mitigation before it confirms the final adjustment that it will implement.
-However, (as set out in paragraph 34) if the provider does not have any OfS-fundable students in 2021-22, all recurrent and capital funding for that year will be withdrawn, and no appeal for mitigation will be invited.
+However, (as set out in paragraph 34) if the provider does not have any OfS-fundable students in 2022-23, all recurrent and capital funding for that year will be withdrawn, and no appeal for mitigation will be invited.